mamisaki/TractoFlowProc/README.md

 ## 2. Run FreeSurfer (optional)
 ```
 cd ~/TractFlowProc
-./run_FreeSurfer ~/TractFlow_workspace/input_data
+nohup ./run_FreeSurfer ~/TractFlow_workspace/input_data > nohup_FS.out &
 ```
+The process runs in the background.
 The processed files are stored in the folder ~/TractFlowProc/workspace/freesurfer (parent directory of input_data).

 It will take a very long time to finish the process.
 The aparc+aseg.nii.gz and wmparc.nii.gz of each subject are copied to the input_data folder.